 When your phone's internal storage gets too full, the system can become unstable and force a restart.
 Check yours by going to Settings > Storage.

-Google recommends leaving at least 15% of your total storage free.
-If you see 200GB free and it's a 512GB model, you're fine.
-But if you're down to single-digit gigabytes, start clearing out old photos, videos, caches, or unused apps.
+Google says your phone can have issues when less than 10% of storage is available.
+If you're down to single-digit gigabytes, start clearing out old photos, videos, caches, or unused apps.
 Tap "Free up space" in the storage menu for quick suggestions.

 A little breathing room can make a big difference in overall stability.